valoudefou/shopify-headless-checkout-pixel/README.md

 # Shopify Checkout Events Pixel

 ## Overview
-This repository provides a **custom pixel script** designed for **Shopify’s extensibility checkout**.
-The pixel listens to key lifecycle events — `checkout_started` and `checkout_completed` — and pushes them into **AB Tasty** for experimentation, personalization, attribution, and analytics workflows.
+This repository showcases a custom pixel script for Shopify’s extensibility checkout, seamlessly integrated on top of the native [AB Tasty Shopify app](https://apps.shopify.com/ab-tasty-1) to capture and forward key checkout events.

 By leveraging the AB Tasty cookie, the script ensures all payloads are tied to a **unique visitor ID (vid)** and their **active campaigns/variations**, enabling attribution of transactions back to experiments.